 He told me the Los Angeles restaurante would be serving food if I hurried, so after a quick shower I ran off with wet hair and made the kitchen opening hours.
 I got the menu del dia and this was the first course:

 In the end I walked back to where I had eaten my lunch to get a light evening meal – and there she was!
-I had found out her name from a mutual camiga, so I approached the table and apologised for intruding, but was she who I thought she was?
+I had asked my camiga B about her name, so I approached the table and apologised for intruding, but was she who I thought she was?
 And she was indeed!
 We never really walked together but kept meeting up in a loose group of solo peregrinas six years ago and she has been coming back several times since.
 But how extraordinary that she walked up that road in the 20 minutes I was sitting there just people watching, and what luck it was in a town so small we would run into each other again!
 She invited me to join her and her husband and one of their pilgrim friends for a catch-up and general camino chat, and I enjoyed a meal with them to end the day.
 I even got a very bad selfie as a reminder, and went back to my albergue thinking of camino magic and other marvellous surprises.